 - Make friends.
 Use this opportunity to meet other families on the block and learn who else has young kids the same age as yours.

-Let it snow.
 You may have more snow than you can handle, or perhaps winter snow is a rare treat that only comes a few times during this season.
-Here are some creative ways to make snow more fun and interesting for baby:
+Here are some creative winter activities for young children in the snow:

 - Shapes.
 You can draw baby’s favorite shapes in the snow.
 Ask baby to point them out as you say each one.

 - Creative design.
 Let baby make his own pictures in the snow.
-Make handprints, footprints, and the classic snow angle body prints.
+Make handprints, footprints and the classic snow angel body prints.

 - Big and little.
 Make different size snowballs or compare different size footprints in the snow and label them “big” or “little”.